 Malaria is an entirely preventable and treatable disease.
 For just $10, a bed net treated with insecticide can be bought and distributed, with training given on how best to use it.
 Combining bed nets with other simple actions such as spraying homes with insecticides could prevent millions of people from getting sick.
 For those who do become infected with malaria, treatments costing $2 each are highly effective and can dramatically cut deaths.

 Big increases in the resources available to fight malaria have had huge positive health impacts.
-Initiatives such as the Global Fund to Fight AIDS, Tuberculosis and Malaria, the US President’s Malaria Initiative (PMI) and the World Bank’s Malaria Booster Program have significantly expanded coverage of bed nets and access to treatment.
-The Global Fund alone has distributed 450 million bed nets.
+Initiatives such as the Global Malaria Action Plan (GMAP), Global Fund to Fight AIDS, Tuberculosis and Malaria, the US President’s Malaria Initiative (PMI), and the World Bank’s Malaria Booster Program have significantly expanded coverage of bed nets and access to treatment.
+Between 2004 and 2015, the Global Fund alone distributed 548 million bed nets and treated 515 million malaria cases.
+Since 2000, one billion insecticide-treated mosquito nets have been distributed in Africa and today an estimated 68% of under-fives in sub-Saharan Africa are sleeping under insecticide-treated nets, compared to less than 2% in 2000.

 However, increased funding for malaria control and treatment is still needed to build on the progress made in the last few years.
-In 2013, funding for malaria control and elimination totalled $2.7 billion.
-Although this was the highest funding total to date, it was barely more than half the estimated $5.1 billion need and left a funding gap of $2.6 billion..
-The Global Malaria Action Plan (GMAP) was created by the Roll Back Malaria Partnership in 2008 to co-ordinate and catalyse action.
-It aims to reduce global malaria deaths to near zero, reduce global malaria cases by 75% (from 2000 levels), and eliminate malaria in 10 new countries and in Europe, all by 2015.
+In 2014, funding for malaria control and elimination totalled $2.4 billion.
+Although this was one of the highest funding totals to date, it was less than half the estimated $5.1 billion needed and left a funding gap of $2.7 billion.

-A range of new tools and promising malaria vaccines currently in development will also be critical to counter threats like growing insecticide resistance and a drop in external funding for public health.
+As the world moves from the MDGs to the Sustainable Development Goals (SDGs), it is imperative that the fight against malaria continues.
+A range of new tools and promising malaria vaccines currently in development will be critical to counter threats like growing insecticide resistance and a drop in external funding for public health.
 With a coordinated global effort, we can continue to make progress and ultimately ensure the virtual elimination of malaria deaths.